-So, what does it look like in the church?
-Paul tells us in the second chapter of Philippians.
-He says in verses 1-4, "So if there is any encouragement in Christ, any comfort from love, any participation in the Spirit, any affection and sympathy, complete my joy by being of the same mind, having the same love, being in full accord and of one mind.
-Do nothing from selfish ambition or conceit, but in humility count others more significant than yourselves.
-Let each of you look not only to his own interests, but also to the interests of others.
-Have this mind among yourselves, which is yours in Christ Jesus..."
+Paul writes about this in the second chapter of Philippians.
+He says in verses 1-4, "So if there is any encouragement in Christ, any comfort from love, any participation in the Spirit, any affection and sympathy, 2 complete my joy by being of the same mind, having the same love, being in full accord and of one mind.
+3 Do nothing from selfish ambition or conceit, but in humility count others more significant than yourselves.
+4 Let each of you look not only to his own interests, but also to the interests of others."

 Earlier in this letter Paul had commended the Philippian church as generous, caring, and affectionate.
-But they were like any church, comprised of people who had different personalities, different racial and ethnic backgrounds, different preferences, and different levels of education and understanding.
+But they were like any church, comprised of people who had different personalities, different backgrounds, different preferences, and different levels of education and understanding.
 Naturally, this results in different opinions and different perspectives.
 Some of them felt so passionately about these opinions and perspectives and held them so tightly that they became disappointed and frustrated with others in the church who disagreed with them.
 This led to some heated quarrels, some of which resulted in hard feelings and ill will, which then resulted in lines being drawn and sides being taken.